harbaum/MiSTeryNano/bl616/README.md

 # BL616

+The [Bouffalow Lab BL616](https://en.bouffalolab.com/product/?type=detail&id=25) is a Risc V microcontroller.
+It's comparable with the ESP32 and comes with integrated WiFi, Bluetooth, USB device, USB host and various other peripherals.
+In combination with a FPGA the BL616 can perform sopport tasks like handling SD card and their file systems or dealing with USB peripherals.

-The Tang Nano 20k contains a [BL616 MCU](https://en.bouffalolab.com/product/?type=detail&id=25) which is equipped with a firmware that emulates a [FT2232D](https://ftdichip.com/products/ft2232d/) to act as a USB debug and flash interface to the FPGA and its SPI flash.
+The Tang Nano 20k contains a [on-board BL616 MCU](https://en.bouffalolab.com/product/?type=detail&id=25) which is equipped with a firmware that emulates a [FT2232D](https://ftdichip.com/products/ft2232d/) to act as a USB debug and flash interface to the FPGA and its SPI flash.

-Additionally, seperate [BL616 based board like the M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) are available which can be connected to the Tang Nano 20k.
+Separate BL616 based boards like the [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) are available which can be connected to the Tang Nano 20k.
+This can be helpful to avoid messing with the on-board BL616 of the Tang Nano 20K.

 This directory contains:

   * [misterynano_fw](misterynano_fw) is the current firmware for use with MiSTeryNano.
-It's currently meant to be used with a seperate [M0S Dock/BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html)  board and is currently not meant to be used with the internal BL616 of the Tang Nano 20k (read below for more details).
+It's currently meant to be used with a seperate [M0S Dock/BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) board and is not yet meant to be used with the internal BL616 of the Tang Nano 20k (read below for more details).
-  * [usb_hid](usb_hid) is an early version of a BL616 firmware that acts as a USB host for USB keyboards and mice and translates their input to the PS2 protocol.
-It can be used to interface USB keyboards and mice to FPGAs boards that expect PS2 keyboards and mice.
+  * [usb_hid](usb_hid) is an early version of a BL616 firmware that acts as a USB host for USB keyboards and mice and translates their input data to the older PS2 protocol.
+It can be used to interface USB keyboards and mice to FPGA boards that expect PS2 keyboards and mice.
 Early versions of MiSTeryNano used it.
-This has been replaced by [misterynano_fw](misterynano_fw).
+This has been replaced by [misterynano_fw](misterynano_fw) and is still here for reference only.
   * [friend_20k](friend_20k) is the original firmware shipped with the BL616 in the Tang Nano 20k.
 It can be used to restore the BL616 to the factory state if e.g. [misterynano_fw](misterynano_fw) or [usb_hid](usb_hid) have been flashed onto the Tang Nano 20K's internal BL616 MCU.
 You'll need the [friend_20k_bl616.bin](https://raw.githubusercontent.com/harbaum/MiSTeryNano/main/bl616/friend_20k/friend_20k_bl616.bin) and its [config file](https://raw.githubusercontent.com/harbaum/MiSTeryNano/main/bl616/friend_20k/friend_20k_cfg.ini).

 ## BL616 on the Tang Nano 20K